This article describes what the WordPress heartbeat is, how it can affect site performance, and how you can configure it.

 By default, WordPress does not provide a way to disable or change the heartbeat settings.
 However, you can install a plugin to do this.

 The easiest way to configure the WordPress heartbeat is to use a plugin.
-The Heartbeat Control plugin enables you to quickly and easily do this.
+The LiteSpeed Cache for WordPress plugin enables you to quickly and easily do this.

-To install the Heartbeat Control plugin, follow these steps:
+To configure the heartbeat using the LiteSpeed cache plugin, follow these steps:

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.